BryceStevenWilley/BryceStevenWilley.github.io/_pages/3-now.md

 permalink: /now/
 ---

 ## What is this?

 It's a now page: what I'm focused on at the moment, both professionally and personally.
 It's what I'd tell on old co-worker if we met up for a 30 minute lunch.
 Inspired by [Derek Sivers](https://sive.rs/nowff).
 Trying to keep it updated at least monthly.

-Last updated May 9th, 2022.
+Last updated June 1st, 2022.

 ## Professional

 ### Work Stuff

 Still at [Suffolk Law School's Legal Innovation and Technology (LIT) Lab](https://suffolklitlab.org/), working on court form software.
 My main focus right now is to get our [efile-proxy](https://github.com/SuffolkLITLab/EfileProxyServer) (and corresponding [docassemble library](https://github.com/SuffolkLITLab/docassemble-EFSPIntegration)) ready for a 1.0 release.
-That means I need to review and redo CI for testing, documentation, and some final security audits.
+At this point it just means getting access to the production court software, so I'm polishing all that I can while we wait for that.

 It also means making sure that [docassemble](https://docassemble.org) and our guided interviews built on top of it are accessible.
-I've been reading up and using on a lot of accessibility standards and tools, and am starting to write a blog post about that experience.
+I've done a lot of work there, and will likely do a full (non-expert) audit myself soon, and hopefully can finish my blog post about that experience.

 ### Latest Github Activity

-[//]: make an API call to see latest event and just display it

 <span id="if-updated"><span>